gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

-# Are CO2 levels making you happy, grumpy, sleepy, or sad
+# Are CO2 levels making you grumpy, sleepy, or sad

 **Follow** me on **Twitter** [@dglover](https://twitter.com/dglover)